 • What is the SMS Sender ID Registry?

-• Information for businesses using SMS Sender IDs
+• Information for Organisations using SMS Sender IDs

 What is the SMS Sender ID Registry?